 In western capitals the question of aiding and abetting war crimes has been an issue lost in a fog.
-The best reason for US direct military involvement that can be fathomed seems to be that when Obama started it he wanted to reassure the Saudis that they needn’t worry about his deal with Iran, that they (the Saudis) were still his friends and he was willing to prove it by supporting them in a war against the Houthis in Yemen who the Saudis believed wrongly to be fighting a proxy war on behalf of Iran against the Yemeni government it being in reality a more or less purely local affair and Saudi involvement would strengthen Iran’s influence, the opposite of what Saudi Arabia wanted, which Obama being a lawyer could or may have thought through but probably hadn’t.
+The best explanation for US direct military involvement in Yemen that can be fathomed out of the murk seems to be that – when Obama started it he wanted to reassure the Saudis that they needn’t worry about his deal with Iran, that they (the Saudis) were still his friends and he was willing to prove it by supporting them in a war against the Houthis in Yemen who the Saudis believed wrongly to be fighting a proxy war on behalf of Iran against the Yemeni government it being in reality a more or less purely local affair and Saudi involvement would actually strengthen Iran’s influence, the opposite of what Saudi Arabia wanted, which Obama being a lawyer could or may have thought through but probably hadn’t.

 This kind of mental fog can hide anything and certainly has been successful in helping to hide US war crimes.
 What the eye doesn’t see can’t be a problem.
 It has also helped to hide US government intentions in Yemen from the media (not difficult), from nearly everyone else, and (only slightly more difficult) from itself…unless we take the one consistent strand in all this: the continuing sale of arms to Saudi Arabia.
 If Saudi Arabia’s war against the Houthis was likely to strengthen the (small) Iranian presence there, that might prolong the war and make the Saudis more persistent thus making their acceptance of the $115 billion arms deal offer more likely.

-The real problems start to arise when the trompe l’ouil ceases to work and there’s too much clarity.
+The real problems start to arise when the trompe l’oeil ceases to work and there’s too much clarity.
 They did arise with the Khashoggi murder and they seem to be twofold.

 As Thomas Friedman put it in the New York Times it’s “an unfathomable violation of norms of human decency, worse not in numbers but in principle than even the Yemen war”.
-Friedman always did have a knack for capturing nuance, a perceptive sensibility for stylistic niceties.
+Friedman always did have a knack for capturing nuance, an intuitive sensibility for stylistic niceties.